biothings/biothings.api/docs/doc/multiple_sources_tutorial.rst

-   INFO:taxonomy.hub:Found 2 resources to upload (['species', 'geneinfo']) INFO:taxonomy.hub:Launch upload for 'species' ERROR:taxonomy.hub:Resource 'species' needs upload but is not registerd in manager INFO:taxonomy.hub:Launch upload for 'geneinfo' ERROR:taxonomy.hub:Resource 'geneinfo' needs upload but is not registerd in manager ...
+   INFO:taxonomy.hub:Found 2 resources to upload (['species', 'geneinfo']) INFO:taxonomy.hub:Launch upload for 'species' ERROR:taxonomy.hub:Resource 'species' needs upload but is not registered in manager INFO:taxonomy.hub:Launch upload for 'geneinfo' ERROR:taxonomy.hub:Resource 'geneinfo' needs upload but is not registered in manager ...

 Indeed, datasources have been dumped, and a ``pending_to_upload`` flag has been to True in ``src_dump``.
 UploadManager polls this ``src_dump``